PaulKennett/LeafRange/index.md

 On the other hand - if you see that you're driving _above_ the initial estimate line then you know you have plenty of capacity to spare so can afford to drive faster.

+Typically you'll be driving on known terrain so you should be able to factor in the terrain as you go.
+If driving over a big hill you're range plot will dip low as you up the hill then swing back up to the initial prediction on the way down the hill.

+### Limitaions

-Limitaions: this range estimate is not very sophisticated.
-It doesn't know about terrain, weather, drivign condition, car weight, etc. The key benefits are; (a) it's not stupidly optomistic at the start of a drive, and (b) the range chart allows you to easily adjust your driving behaviour to achieve a desired range.
+This range estimate is not very sophisticated.
+It doesn't know about terrain, weather, driving condition, car weight, etc. The key benefits are; (a) it's not stupidly optomistic at the start of a drive, and (b) the range chart allows you to easily adjust your driving behaviour to achieve a desired range.

-Markdown notes - leaving these here while I learn how to do this
+Leaving these instruction here while I learn how to do this

 ```markdown
 Syntax highlighted code block